Spitzer observations of SN 2014J and properties of mid-IR emission in Type Ia supernovae: Constraints on emission from CS dust

 \subsection{Expected emission from heated dust in the thin shell approximation}

-Although the geometric distribution of CS dust could be complex, we adopt the simple thin shell approximation to provide an estimate of the expected mid-IR emission from heated dust, to be compared with the models for reddening proposed in \citet{goobar2008,amanullah2011}.
+In order to break the degeneracy in the $M_{\rm d}$--$T_{\rm d}$ plane, we make some further assumptions on the dust model.
+Although the geometric distribution of CS dust could be complex, we adopt the simple thin shell approximation where the dust is distributed uniformly within the shell, to provide an estimate of the expected mid-IR emission from heated dust \citep[comparable to the models for reddening proposed in][]{goobar2008,amanullah2011}.
 This allows us to estimate the expected temperature as a function of shell radius, shown as the right-hand side vertical axis of Figs.~\ref{fig:contour_14J} and \ref{fig:contour_gra_sne}.
 We estimate the minimal dust shell radius, $r_{\rm d} = ct/2$, that could give rise to a detectable IR echo at each observed epoch, $t$.
 Dust at this radius will be heated to

 where we assume that the peak SN bolometric luminosity of $\sim 3 \times 10^{9} \,\mathrm{L}_{\sun}$ is heating a spherical dust shell with grain sizes of $a=0.1\,\mu$m \citep{kruegel2003}.
 The upper bound on the dust temperature is set by the evaporation temperature of the dust grains ($T \lsim 2000\, \mathrm{K}$), corresponding to a minimal dust survival radius $r_{\rm evap} \sim 10^{16}\, \mathrm{cm}$.